mubashirtanveerayon/Schneizel-Chess-Engine/readme.md

 engine.makeMove(moveStr);
 ```

-The move String should like this:
+The move String should look like this:

 ```
 <from_file><from_rank><to_file><to_rank>